digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Machine Information Model

 The underlying machine information model is based on OPC UA and can be used for Overall Equipment Effectiveness (OEE) calculation.
-It is derived from the Microsoft Azure IoT Connected Factory simulation defined [here](https://github.com/Azure/azure-iot-connected-factory/blob/main/Simulation/Factory/Station/StationModel.xml).
+It is defined [here](https://github.com/digitaltwinconsortium/AutomotiveManufacturingDTDLOntology/blob/main/FactorySimulation/Station/Station.NodeSet2.xml) and is also available in the UA Cloud Library [here](https://uacloudlibrary.opcfoundation.org/).